 Gas and Oil to Use in a 2-Cycle Craftsman String Trimmer

-2-Cycle Gas and Oil Mix in a Craftsman String Trimmer
+2-Cycle Gas and Oil Mix

-All 2-cycle Craftsman string trimmers require a 2-cycle premium oil to be added to gas before adding it to the fuel tank.
+All 2-cycle string trimmers require a 2-cycle premium oil to be added to gas before adding it to the fuel tank.
 Don’t make the mistake of adding straight gas to your 2-cycle string trimmer.

 This will cause the engine to seize up and no longer run.
 This is because gas runs very dry.
 Without the lubrication provided by the addition of oil to the gas, the internal parts of the engine won’t be able to move freely.